leduckhai/leduckhai/README.md

 1. I'm proud to be a genious prisoner at Nguyễn Khuyến Prison

 2. I loved a girl for 10 years, and she's still the only one.
-She got a prize in Miss Vietnam.
+She got a prize in Miss Vietnam (Hoa hậu Việt Nam).

 <!---